wpswings/woo-gift-cards-lite/readme.txt

 == Screenshots ==

-1. **General Settings** - You can enable Gift card plugin along with other features.
+1. **General Settings** - You can enable the Gift card plugin along with other features.
 2. **Product settings** - You can exclude the product categories for the Gift Cards.
-3. **Email Template** - The merchant can manage their email templates with the giving settings and shortcodes.
+3. **Email Template** - The merchant can manage their email templates by giving settings and shortcodes.
 4. **Product Edit Page** - You can create a new product in WooCommerce by selecting Gift Card as product type
 5. **Product Page** - This is the Gift Card product page layout.
-Customers can purchase it by filling in required details.
+Customers can purchase it by filling in the required details.
 6. **Selected Price** - This setting helps your customer to select the price from the provided list of options.
 7. **Default Price** -  This setting defines the Gift Card Price by default and is not customizable by the customer.
 8. **Gift Card Template Listing** - You can also edit the Gift card existing template and provide your own layout to the customers.